Home | New Purchase | Refinance | Home Equity Loans | Personal Loans | Student Loan | Debt Consolidation | Site Map

 In this example, paying cash was a better choice because the return on your investment was lower than the auto loan interest rate.
 If you can get a great interest rate, taking a loan and investing the cash will put you further ahead.
 The key to determining your best course of action lies in calculating the total cost of repaying the loan (or repaying yourself) and comparing this to the expected return on your investment.

+Would you advise against borrowing from a friend or family member to purchase a car?
+Sometimes a family member will lend you money to buy a car, often with little or no interest charged.
+However, before taking a low or no-interest loan from a family member, it’s important to understand the potential tax implications.
 Interest-free and low-interest loans from a family member may have gift tax implications for the lender.
 In addition, the interest on a loan is considered taxable income to the person who lends the money.
 If no interest is charged or the rate is unusually low, the Internal Revenue Service may impute interest.
 This means that the lender must pay taxes as though interest is being paid at a fair rate.
-Loans of $10,000 or less generally aren't subject to imputed interest.
-Some exceptions also apply to loans over $10,000, if the borrower's net investment income is minimal.
+Loans of $10,000 or less generally aren’t subject to imputed interest.
+Some exceptions also apply to loans over $10,000, if the borrower’s net investment income is minimal.
 Since this calculation can be somewhat complex, you may wish to consult a tax professional in determining the income and gift tax consequences of an interest-free or low-interest loan.
+Number crunching, tax consequences, and that new car smell aside, consider the most important factor in this scenario: the personal relationship that could be put in jeopardy at any moment because of money.
+I always advise against lending or borrowing to/from friends/family for any purpose.

-Generally, you can use a home equity loan or line of credit to purchase a car.
-The advantage to this type of financing is that, because the loan is secured by your home, the interest is usually tax deductible (although you should consult a tax professional before taking a home equity loan for this purpose).
-The disadvantage is that if you don't repay the loan as agreed, you could lose your home.
+Can I use my home equity line of credit to purchase a car?
+Generally, you can use a home equity line of credit to purchase a car.
+An obvious advantage, particularly for those people who have bad credit, is that a secured line or loan like a heloc is much easier to get from a lender and the rates are much, much lower than traditional car loans and unsecured loans.
+Another advantage to this type of financing is that, because the loan is secured by your home, the interest is may be tax deductible (although you should consult a tax professional before taking a home equity loan for this purpose).
+The disadvantage is that if you don’t repay the loan as agreed, you could lose your home.

 Caution: If you don't repay the loan within five years or if you miss payments, the loan may be treated as a distribution for income tax purposes and thus may be included in your income and subject to the early withdrawal penalty.
 If you leave your employer, the loan could also be called due.